Supply Chain Simulation Improves Order Processing Efficiency

 The Rockwell Automation Central European Distribution Centre, in Best, the Netherlands, is a joint operation between Rockwell Automation and Road Air.
 In a highly automated warehouse system, 4000 order lines per day are picked and distributed to different customers and affiliates throughout Europe, and to other locations across the globe.
 Rockwell Automation is headquartered in Milwaukee, USA.
 The company currently employs around 23,000 people worldwide.
 Road Air is a subsidiary of Transport Management International Holding, based in the Netherlands.
 The company currently employs approximately 1,700 people in the Benelux region.

-The outbound process in the highly automated distribution centre can be divided in three main area: the non conveyorable products, the fast moving products and the slow moving products.
+The outbound process in the highly automated distribution centre can be divided in three main areas: the non conveyorable products, the fast moving products and the slow moving products.
 A shipment can include products from every area.
 To get all those products together on the same shipping chute, the Warehouse Management System has specific procedures per area.
 To use the system as efficiently as possible and to meet compliance requirements, the operational planner makes batches of orders with the same criteria.

 When the planner makes mistakes in the batching or in the release of batches, under load or overload could occur, totes could block the system and the utilization of the resources could be low.
 Understanding the complex procedures in order to effectively plan is an intensive and time consuming task.
 Comprehensive training on the systems could take several months.
 Even after training, the complexity made it easy to make mistakes.